zyzmoz/myTasks/README.md

 ## React Boilerplate

-This boilerplate use Parcer as bundler and React Foundation as UI components!
+This boilerplate use Parcel as bundler and React Foundation as UI components!

 ## Usage